b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 > **_Note:_** Some readers probably will not solve the exercises.
 They will not
 > want to or will not be able to solve them (in that case my apology for the
-> inapprorpiate difficulty level).
+> inappropriate difficulty level).
 Either way, I suggest you read the task
 > descriptions and the solutions (and try to understand them).
 In those sections
 > I may use, e.g. some language constructs that I will not explain again in the
 > upcoming chapters.

 ### Exercise 1 {#sec:julia_language_exercise1}

 Imagine the following situation.
-You and your friends call to order out a pizza.
+You and your friends make a call to order out a pizza.
 You got only \$50 and you are pretty hungry.
 But you got a dilemma, for exactly \$50 you can either order 2 pizzas 30 cm in diameter each, or 1 pizza 45 cm in diameter.
 Which one is more worth it?